prateek-0328/Resume-Builder-API/README.md

 ./mvnw spring-boot:run

 The spring boot application will load and launch.Now you can run the curl file on the terminal or run the API through Postman.
+- The code also contains pre-generated test results in the output folder.
+It has 1 output for each of the templates which is built using the sample curl request.
+- The code handles all the exceptions as mentioned in the API specifications like Template Not Found Error, Internal Server Error, Unauthorized error and Bad Request Error
+- The API is built using Spring Boot and the code is divided into various packages and is made using OOPs concepts hence it is easy to understand.